Anxiety Therapy For Women In San Antonio

 Fog rolling over a forest with soft sunlight breaking through, anxiety therapy for uncertainty and worry in San Antonio, Texas.

-And it costs more than anyone sees.
+Anxiety costs more than anyone sees.

 In relationships, you track everything.
 Tone, timing, what someone said versus what they meant, whether the silence is fine or whether it means something.
 You move toward what feels off and try to fix it before it can become a problem.
 Sometimes the fixing is more exhausting than whatever the actual problem would have been.